Patricia McGirr, Program Director

-The Environmental Design major gives students the opportunity to consider a variety of perspectives on creating a more sustainable world through planning and design.
-The curriculum is flexible and interdisciplinary, allowing a student to broadly explore ways of envisioning sustainable communities.
 Students will become familiar with the theories and techniques of design and planning for creating sustainable communities, conserving the environment, and responding to other social, cultural, economic and political challenges of the built environment.
+Perhaps most important, students will gain experience in knowing how to facilitate and lead change in communities.

-The Environmental Design Bachelor's Degree is both rigorous and flexible, with a high percentage of elective courses.
+The Sustainable Community Development Bachelor's Degree is both rigorous and flexible, with a high percentage of elective courses.
 As such, it is very feasible to complete it in three years.
-A suggested curriculum to achieve the Environmental Design degree in three years is available here.
+A suggested curriculum to achieve the Sustainable Community Development degree in three years is available here.

 Departmental Honors (DH)